Essential Coverage Types

 Protects against non-collision damage like theft, vandalism, and natural disasters.

-- Storm damage
+- Storm and Fire damage

 - Theft or vandalism